huny17/startup/README.md

 ![picture of a sketched out webpage and icons](pageDesign.jpg)

 ### Key Features
-+ Login Screen to keep track of Luck Meters
++ Login Screen
 + Three Cups to choose from
 + Luck Meter, keeps track of user's luck
++ Total luck collected from the User
++ Score tracker between users (can display Luck Points to other users)

 ### Technologies
 + HTML